Viktor1722/Voice-Over-Generator/README.md

 Why i choosed ElevenLabs you mihgt ask?
 I choose this models since it was a all around package that combines really quality voice over audio, customization, voice cloning as well as greate API documentation.

+How did i acheve the task?

+Since the company was using certaion technology stack for the achivment of their goals i had to comply with their choise.

+For the Front-end i used React as a JavaScript framework.

+For styling i used SCSS as well as Material UI for the components aslo Cape's custome components.

+And for Back-end i used Typscript.
+Unfortunetly i can't show any code because of comapany policeies, however i can show demo videos of how the tool works.